emacs-mirror/emacs/mps/manual/source/glossary/m.rst

         but faster and more expensive than :term:`backing store`.

         It is common to refer only to the main memory of a computer;
-        for example, "This box has 16 MB of memory" and "Word for Windows requires 32 MB".
+        for example, "This server has 128 GB of memory" and "OS X 10.8 requires at least 2 GB of memory".

         .. historical::